rg772/docker_wp_24/README.md

 ## Note

-The `start.sh` script exports the environment variables from the `.env` file, so they are accessible within the script.
+The `build_wp_and_run.sh` script exports the environment variables from the `.env` file, so they are accessible within the script.
 If the `.env` file does not exist, the script will not run correctly.
 # docker_wp_24